freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-To create rounded corners
+To create rounded corners.

 ---

-To control opacity
+To control opacity.

 ---

-To center vertically
+To center vertically.

 #### --answer--

-To align elements to either the left or the right of their container
+To align elements to either the left or the right of their container.

 ### --question--